schemaitat/homepage/content/posts/polars-kde/index.md

 {{< admonition note >}}

-You see that I use `Normal` as Kernel and `Silverman` as bandwidth estimator.
+You see that I use `Normal` as kernel and `Silverman` as bandwidth estimator.
 This is a common default choice, but a future improvement would be to make these parameters configurable.

 {{< /admonition >}}

 ## Examples

 To get the basic idea, we start with a simple example.
 We have a dataframe with two columns, `id` and `values`.
 We group by `id` and compute the kde for the `values` column.
 We work with a fixed set of evaluation points, which are the points at which the kde is evaluated.

 ``` python
 import polars as pl